tommygorham/mpi-2ddc/README.md

       mpirun -np 4 ./runmpi
       ./runserial
+If you have 4 processor cores available, you can just run

+      mpirun ./runmpi

 _Note:_ The two terminal commands above are just defaults for running [mpi-2ddc-main.cpp](https://github.com/tommygorham/mpi-2ddc/blob/main/mpi-2ddc-main.cpp)
 To compile the visual 5x5 demo, run the following commands: